Susy Garland

-Susy Garland (30 April 1966 - 10 April 1987) was a British figure skater.
-She competed at the 1980 Winter Olympics and the 1984 Winter Olympics.
-She died in a car crash in 1987.
+Susy Garland (30 April 1966 - 10 April 1987) was a British figure skater who competed in pairs.
+With partner Robert Daw, she won the gold medal three timeas at the British Figure Skating Championships.
+She and Daw competed at the 1980 Winter Olympics, finishing tenth.

+Garland later competed with Ian Jenkins, with whom she won three more British championships.
+They finished fourteenth at the 1984 Winter Olympics.
+She died in a car crash in 1987, along with her boyfriend.